RedHatInsights/sources-api-go/JWT_AUTH_SETUP.md

 - Return HTTP 200 status code
 - Use `Content-Type: application/json`
 - Return valid JWKS JSON format
-- Contain at least one valid RSA key
+- Contain at least one valid cryptographic key
-- Have RSA keys with minimum 2048-bit strength
 - Be accessible over HTTPS (HTTP only allowed for localhost in test environments)
 - Respond within 8 seconds